 If you think your employer has treated you unfairly on your return to work, your best bet is to check your entitlements and to talk to your manager about any concerns.
-If you feel that your role has significantly changed since your departure for maternity leave, and that your employer has failed to offer a reasonable replacement role, speak to a lawyer.
-They can look into whether you’ve been subject to any discrimination because of your carers responsibilities or as a result of taking parental leave.
+If you feel that your role has significantly changed since your departure for maternity leave, and that your employer has failed to offer a reasonable replacement role, speak to an experienced employment lawyer.
+They can look into whether you’ve been subject to any discrimination because of your responsibilities as a carer or as a result of taking parental leave.

 We have lawyers who specialise in a range of legal claims who travel to Tasmania.
 If you need a lawyer in Hobart, Launceston or elsewhere in Tasmania, please call us on 1800 675 346.